jillian mercado on the life-changing power of makeovers

 Absolutely.
 Beauty comes in all different forms and is different for each individual person.
 For me, as far as makeup goes, it’s more like I’m a canvas.
-I like to splash colours and make a beautiful artwork on my face.
-I love playing with colours and different trends and making them my own.
+I like to splash colors and make a beautiful artwork on my face.
+I love playing with colors and different trends and making them my own.
 I love people who have a lot of freckles.
 I have a few freckles on my face and I accentuate them to make them more visible, or even add a few.

 What’s your earliest beauty memory?

 How I learned about makeup was through my mom.
 I used to take my mom’s makeup and play with it, and I’d get in trouble so many times.
 I definitely remember my earliest memories of watching my mom apply makeup, and dressing in the morning to go to work or to go to church, and thinking she was the most beautiful person I’d ever seen.
 I remember her applying this very deep brown or maroon lipstick from Revlon.
 That’s when my infatuation with makeup started.

 Who else inspires your looks?

 The beautiful thing about New York is that there are so many people from all walks of life.
 It’s such a diverse place to live that I can see a person on the subway and think, “wow.”
 I get a lot of my inspiration from people-watching.